COVID-19 vaccine: mRNA vaccines

 Diagram of the operation of an RNA vaccine.
-Messenger RNA contained in the vaccine enters cells and is translated into foreign proteins, which trigger an immune response.
+Messenger RNA contained in the vaccine enters cells and is translated into viral proteins, which trigger an immune response.

 Several COVID19 vaccines, such as the Pfizer–BioNTech and Moderna vaccines, use RNA to stimulate an immune response.
-When introduced into human tissue, the vaccine contains either self-replicating RNA or messenger RNA (mRNA), which both cause cells to express the SARS-CoV-2 spike protein.
-This teaches the immune system how to identify and destroy the corresponding pathogen.
+When introduced into human tissue, the vaccine contains messenger RNA (mRNA), which causes cells to express the SARS-CoV-2 spike protein.
+This teaches the immune system to identify and destroy the corresponding pathogen.
 RNA vaccines often use nucleoside-modified messenger RNA.
-The delivery of mRNA is achieved by a coformulation of the molecule into lipid nanoparticles, which protect the RNA strands and help their absorption into the cells.
+The delivery of mRNA is achieved by encapsulating the molecule in lipid nanoparticles, which protect the RNA strands and help their uptake into the cells.

-RNA vaccines are the first COVID19 vaccines to be authorized in the United Kingdom, the United States, and the European Union.
+mRNA vaccines were the first COVID19 vaccines authorised in the United Kingdom, the United States, and the European Union.
 Authorized vaccines of this type include the Pfizer–BioNTech and Moderna vaccines.
-The CVnCoV RNA vaccine from CureVac failed in clinical trials.
+The CVnCoV mRNA vaccine from CureVac failed in clinical trials.

-Severe allergic reactions are rare.
+Severe allergic reactions to the mRNA vaccines are rare.
 In December 2020, 1,893,360 first doses of Pfizer–BioNTech COVID19 vaccine administration resulted in 175 cases of severe allergic reactions, of which 21 were anaphylaxis.
 For 4,041,396 Moderna COVID19 vaccine dose administrations in December 2020 and January 2021, only ten cases of anaphylaxis were reported.
 Lipid nanoparticles (LNPs) were most likely responsible for the allergic reactions.

-In May 2025, a different version of the Moderna COVID-19 vaccine, with the trade name Mnexspike (mRNA-1283), was approved for medical use in the United States.
+In May 2025, a different version of the Moderna COVID-19 vaccine, with the brand name Mnexspike (mRNA-1283), was approved for medical use in the United States.

-In June 2025, the European Medicines Agency announced that they are making data from the marketing authorization applications for COVID19 mRNA vaccines Comirnaty and Spikevax publicly available.
+In June 2025, the European Medicines Agency announced that it was making data from the marketing authorization applications for COVID19 mRNA vaccines Comirnaty and Spikevax publicly available.

-Adenovirus vector vaccines
+Viral vector vaccines

-These vaccines are examples of non-replicating viral vector vaccines using an adenovirus shell containing DNA that encodes a SARS‑CoV‑2 protein.
-The viral vector-based vaccines against COVID19 are non-replicating, meaning that they do not make new virus particles but rather produce only the antigen that elicits a systemic immune response.
+Viral vector vaccines use a modified version of a virus to generate immunity.
+For COVID-19, these vaccines were based on a modified adenovirus, which normally causes the common cold.
+It is first made harmless, by removing the genes that cause illness and those responsible for replication.
+The virus is further modified so that it contains DNA that encodes a SARS‑CoV‑2 protein.
+As such, the virus in the vaccine does not make new adenovirus copies, but only produces the antigen that elicits a systemic immune response.

+Unlike mRNA vaccines, which usually require freezer storage, DNA vaccines such as adenovirus vector vaccines can be kept in a fridge.

 Authorized vaccines of this type include the Oxford–AstraZeneca COVID‑19 vaccine, the Sputnik V COVID‑19 vaccine, Convidecia, and the Janssen COVID‑19 vaccine.

-Convidecia and Janssen are both single dose vaccines that can be stored under ordinary refrigeration for several months.

 Sputnik V uses Ad26 for its first dose, which is the same as Janssen's only dose, and Ad5 for the second dose, which is the same as Convidecia's only dose.
 In August 2021, the developers of Sputnik V proposed, in view of the Delta case surge, that Pfizer test the Ad26 component (termed its 'Light' version) as a booster shot.